jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-14.md

 by $$a$$.

-The cubes of the natural numbers, therefore, succeed each other in the followinsf order:
+The cubes of the natural numbers, therefore, succeed each other in the following order:

 <table>
   <tr>